 These may be disposed of free at various locations http://recyclingnearyou.com.au/computers/

 The age of a system is its next deciding factor.
 We refurbish systems with Intel dual core/core2duo (equivalent) or greater processors, replacing any faulty or missing parts, and install an open source operating system on it.
-Currently we use Ubuntu ( a variant of Debian GNU/Linux ).
+Currently we use Linux Mint ( a variant of Debian GNU/Linux ).
 We then extend the system with suitable packages for their target – such as young children, for uni students, for older people, etc. The systems are then tested and made available for purchase.
 If they are under Intel dual core/core2duo they are usually disassembled and used for parts.
 Any materials that are not used in systems, are recycled through metal recycling networks.

 What is good hardware to donate?
-For a desktop computer an Intel Core i3/i5 or i7, or at minimum a dual-core/core2duo , with 2GB of RAM is the minimum specification that is usable for our recipients.
-For a laptop a dual-core/core2duo, with 2GB of RAM is the minimum specification that is usable for our recipients.
+For a desktop computer an Intel Core i3/i5 or i7, or at minimum a dual-core/core2duo, with 4GB of RAM is the minimum specification that is usable for our recipients.
+For a laptop a dual-core/core2duo, with 4GB of RAM is the minimum specification that is usable for our recipients.
 We can pick up some hardware (if the amount of good equipment makes the trip feasible), but would like older, non-working or small donations of equipment to be brought to us.

 Most wanted hardware currently is: